Tropfchen/ComfyUI-Embedding_Picker/README.md

 To uninstall:

-- Delete the `ComfyUi_Embedding_Picker` in your ComfyUI custom_nodes directory
+- Delete the `ComfyUi_Embedding_Picker` in your ComfyUI custom_nodes directory and `epQuickNodes.js` file in `ComfyUI\web\extensions\tropf` directory

 # Use

 Simply connect `Embedding Picker` node, that you will find in `utils` menu, in between _CLIP Encoding_ and _Text Multiine_ or other similar nodes.

+You can also right click on _CLIP Encoding_ node, and choose `Prepend Embedding Picker` to place and link one automatically.
+Similar option exists on `Embedding Picker` node itself, feel free to use both multiple times to chain more nodes.

-By default the embedding will be set as first prompt, set `append` to True if you prefer it to be the last one.
+By default the embedding will be set as the first prompt, set `append` to True if you prefer it to be the last one.

 ## Example Workflow: